 If Augmented Reality (AR) and Artificial Intelligence (AI) aren’t on your radar by now and you’re not implementing them, now is the time to get started!

 AR lets you reach out to consumers in new interactive ways, and it’s catching on at high speed.
 AR is essential when working with clients targeting millennials, who are set to adopt AR immediately to great effect.
 AR also has the benefit of being able to make your ads hyperlocal, more emotional, boosting sales, most cost-effective and increasingly relevant.

 But nowadays, getting started with AI is even more critical than AR now to staying ahead.
 The future of advertising is AI or die, claims Kerry Liu on VentureBeat, and she couldn’t be more right.

 AI brings you better data with less waste, allows you to forecast spikes in sales and demand as well as identify trends first, prevent inventory blunders and simply be more relevant at scale, more conversational, and much more efficient.
 I mean, who wants to look like they’re being left behind?

-Adext’s Audience Management as a Service (AMaaS) is the tool that can give you that edge.
+Adext AI audience management as a service (AMaaS) is the tool that can give you that edge.
 It uses machine learning to find the best audience for any ad, automatically managing and optimizing budgets, every single hour, across 20 demographic groups per ad, in platforms like Google AdWords and Facebook Ads, amounting to 480 and the best, it guarantees to improve your ads' conversion rate... risk-free.

-And, if you prefer to understand in more detail how the world’s first AMaaS provides such transparent, symbiotic artificial intelligence automation for media buyers, review this guide.
+And, if you prefer to understand in more detail how Adext AI provides such transparent, symbiotic artificial intelligence automation for media buyers, review this guide.
 Or you could check out some case studies and testimonials from our current partners here.